classicrob/simply-jekyll/_notes/Onboarding Plan as Presented to GuidedTrack on 10-20-20.md

-# **GuidedTrack Onboarding Master Plan**
+---
+title: Onboarding Plan as Presented to GuidedTrack on 10-20-20
+---

-If we are to launch GuidedTrack beginning of next year, we should have a clear outline of what our current plan is.
+If we are to launch GuidedTrack near the beginning of next year, we should have a clear outline of what our current plan is.

 ### **TL;DR**